Suha Arafat

-Suha Arafat (سهى عرفات; born Suha Daoud Tawil (سهى داود الطويل) on 17 July 1963) is the widow of former Palestinian Authority President Yasser Arafat.
+Suha Arafat (سهى عرفات; born Suha Daoud Tawil (سهى داود الطويل) on 17 July 1963) is the widow of former Palestinian National Authority president Yasser Arafat.

 Early life and education

 Suha was born in Jerusalem on 17 July 1963 into an affluent Roman Catholic family who lived in Nablus and then Ramallah (both cities under Jordanian rule at the time).
 Suha's father Daoud Tawil, an Oxford-educated banker, was born in Jaffa (now part of Tel Aviv).
 Daoud Tawil had business both in the West Bank and Jordan.

 Suha's mother, Raymonda Hawa Tawil, born in Acre, is a member of the Hawa family of Acre, prominent property owners in the Haifa area.
 She was a poet and writer.
 She became a Palestinian political activist after 1967 and was arrested several times by the Israelis, making her a media star.
 She was also a high-profile Palestinian journalist.
-Suha was raised Catholic.
 Suha, growing up in Ramallah, was influenced by the political activism of her mother conducted in the 1970s from her PLO-influenced news bureau in East Jerusalem.

 Suha attended a convent school, Rosary Sisters' School, in Beit Hanina, Jerusalem.
 At age 18, she went to Paris to study, where she lived with her older sister, who was married to Ibrahim Souss, the PLO's then-ambassador to France.
-As a student, Suha was a leader in the General Union of Palestine Students (GUPS) in France, where she organized demonstrations for the Palestinian cause.

 Marriage to Arafat

-Suha, with her mother and sisters, met Arafat for the first time in 1985.
-When he visited France in 1989, she acted as an interpreter at the meetings with visitors and French government officials.
-It is argued that through her mother Suha met her husband.
-However, it is also argued that Suha met Arafat in 1987 and 1988, and helped organize his visit to Paris in 1989.

-Soon after his departure from Paris, Arafat asked Suha to come and work with him in Tunisia (where the Palestinian Liberation Organization had set up a haven).
+Soon after his departure from Paris, Arafat asked Suha to come and work with him in Tunisia (where the Palestine Liberation Organization had set up a haven).
 Suha secretly married Arafat on 17 July 1990, when she was aged 27 and he was 61.
 Their only child, daughter Zahwa, was born on 24 July 1995 in Neuilly-sur-Seine, France.
 Zahwa was named after Arafat's mother.

-Suha converted to Sunni Islam at the time of her marriage.
-Many Palestinians believe her conversion to be false, however; and allege that Suha has had millions of dollars channeled into secret bank accounts by her late husband, both of which she denies.
+Suha converted to Islam at the time of her marriage.
+However, many Palestinians believe her conversion to be false and allege that Suha has had millions of dollars channeled into secret bank accounts by her late husband, both of which she denies.
 During her marriage, she tried to leave Arafat on many occasions to escape the gossip aimed at her, but was not permitted to.

+In November 1999 in a speech given in Ramallah in the presence of then First Lady Hillary Clinton, Suha Arafat falsely claimed that Israel was using poisonous gas on Palestinians "which has led to an increase in cancer cases among women and children", and that Israel had contaminated 80% of Palestinian water sources with "chemical materials".
+Suha Arafat's claims were widely denounced as false and antisemitic, and Clinton was criticised for appearing not to swiftly reject the claims, though she criticised the claims the following day.
+A Palestinian official apologised "for any embarrassment the first lady had suffered."

 After Arafat's death

-Suha and Zahwa lived in Tunisia from 2004 to 2007.
-Suha had also lived in Tunisia before marrying Arafat.
-They obtained Tunisian citizenship in September 2006.
-Zahwa went to the American Cooperative School of Tunisia.
-From 1998 onward she lived in Tunisia and France on and off.